software-mansion-labs/expo-brownfield-target/docs/cli.md

 hermes.xcframework
 ```

-<a href="troubleshooting"></a>
+<a id="troubleshooting"></a>
 ## Troubleshooting

 ### Build configuration inference fails (e.g. for Android library name or Xcode workspace)

-**Solution**: Verify if you're running CLI commands from the root of the Expo project and if you have run `npx expo prebuild` before using them
+**Solution**: Verify if you're running CLI commands from the root of the Expo project and if you have run `npx expo prebuild` before using them.

 ### Build fails with an unclear error

 **Solution:** Ensure you are running the command with `--verbose` option.
-If the issue still persists please cut an issue on GitHub
+If the issue still persists please open an issue on GitHub.

 ```
 npx expo-brownfield-target build-ios --verbose
 ```

-### Only part of specified repositories and tasks is build
+### Only part of specified repositories and tasks is built

-**Solution:** The CLI allows specifying the configuration both with task names and repository names, but if both variants are used, tasks take precedence over repositories
+**Solution:** The CLI allows specifying the configuration both with task names and repository names, but if both variants are used, tasks take precedence over repositories.

 Ensure you are specifying the configuration either using only repositories:

 ```
-npx expo-brownfield-target --repo repo1 --repository repo2
+npx expo-brownfield-target build-android --repo repo1 --repository repo2
 ```

 Or only the task names: